-4.2.2 DURATION OF INTERRUPTION
+4.2.2 Duration of an individual interruption

 Under the national GSL payments scheme, electricity distributors are required to make GSL payments to customers experiencing an interruption exceeding 12 hours (CBD and urban feeders) and 18 hours (rural feeders).

 There is currently no similar measure in the Victorian GSL payments scheme.
 As discussed previously, the Commission replaced this measure with the annual duration of interruptions measure in 2005 as very few long interruptions are experienced in Victoria.